The Secret Lives of Baba Segi's Wives (play): Reception

 Henry Hitchings of the Evening Standard rated the show 4/5.
 In his review, he said, "This is an exuberantly entertaining show.
 Although the humour is often broad, there’s an unflinching seriousness in its depiction of violent abuse (and worse).
 Tellingly, too, it portrays a society that may notionally be overseen by men yet is actually run by women, and the line that lives in the memory is Iya Segi’s withering observation that “men are like yam — you cut them how you like”."
 It was also rated 4/5 by Whats On Stage and Londonist.

-Femi Elufowoju Jr won an Off-West End Award for Best Director for the play.
+Femi Elufowoju Jr received the Offie for Best Director for the play.

 Other shows

 Prior to the London production, The Secret Lives of Baba Segi's Wives also showed in Abekouta featuring Adesua Etomi and Joke Silva.

 Netflix is set to release a series of the same name produced by Mo Abudu.
 Lola Shoneyin disclosed that she would like the movie to be shot in Ibadan.